infinum/rails-enumerations-discussion/1-presenter-name.md

 ### Recommendation:
 - Use Option 1 (I18n) if you need internationalization
 - Use Option 2 (constant hash) if English-only or simple names
-- Use Option 3 (helper) if you have complex presentation logic
+- Use Option 3 (decorator) if you have complex presentation logic

 ### All three alternatives are:
 - More performant (no object allocation per access)